rflandau/Orv/implementations/slims/PACKETS.md

 ### Payload

-1. *id*: unique identifier of the sending node
-    - example: 123
-2. *isVK*: is this node a VaultKeeper or a leaf?
+1. *isVK*: is this node a VaultKeeper or a leaf?
-3. *vkAddr*: address of the listening VK service that can receive INCRs
+2. *vkAddr*: address of the listening VK service that can receive INCRs
     - required if isVK.
-4. *height*: height of the vk attempting to join the vault
+3. *height*: height of the vk attempting to join the vault
     - required if isVK.

 ## JOIN_ACCEPT